anncodes/django-blog/README.md

 # Blog App Built with Django

-This project is a simple blog application built using Django following the tutorial provided by Real Python.
-The application allows users to create, read, update, and delete blog posts.
+This project is a simple blog application built using Django.
+The application allows user to create, read, update, and delete blog posts.

-The tutorial can be found at [Real Python - Build a Blog from Scratch with Django](https://realpython.com/build-a-blog-from-scratch-django/).

 ## Features